Stephen Hendry: Later career and retirement (1999–2012)

 Hendry regained the world number one ranking for the 2005–06 season due to his consistency in reaching the latter stages of tournaments without, by his own admission, reproducing his form of old.
-It was his ninth season as world number one, which holds the record under the annual ranking system used until 2010.
-The following season, Hendry took a 4–1 lead over O'Sullivan in the 2006 UK Championship quarter-finals, only for O'Sullivan to unexpectedly concede the best-of-17-frame match during the sixth frame.
+He commented that, "It's not the way I would have liked to get back to number one but the facts and figures don't lie."
+He added that he had been "in the doldrums" three years previously, but credited his coach Terry Griffiths with helping his revival.
+It was his ninth season as world number one, which was a record.
+The following season, Hendry took a 4–1 lead over O'Sullivan in the 2006 UK Championship quarter-finals, only for O'Sullivan to concede the best-of-17-frame match during the sixth frame.
 After O'Sullivan walked out of the arena, Hendry was awarded a 9–1 win.
 He came from 5–7 down in the semi-finals to defeat Dott 9–7 but lost the final 6–10 to Ebdon.
 It was the last time Hendry reached a ranking final.
-Following a disappointing 2007–08 season, he reached his 12th world semi-final at the 2008 World Championship, surpassing Davis's previous record of 11 semi-finals.
-Aged 39, he was the oldest player to reach the semi-finals since Terry Griffiths in 1992, but he lost 6–17 to O'Sullivan with a session to spare.
-He lost all eight frames in the second session of the match, his first session whitewash at the Crucible.
+At the end of the 2007–08 season, despite not winning any tournaments, he rose two places in the rankings to sixth, and set a new record of 21 consecutive seasons in the top 16.

-Hendry also had a poor 2008–09 season, although his 10–7 win over Williams in the first round of the 2009 World Championship guaranteed that he would remain in the top sixteen of the rankings for the following season.
-He defeated Ding 13–10 in the second round, winning his 1000th frame at the Crucible.
-In the quarter-finals, he made a maximum break against Shaun Murphy, but lost the match 11–13.
+In the quarter-finals of the 2009 World Championship, he made a maximum break against Shaun Murphy, but lost the match 11–13.
 Aged 40, he was at the time the oldest player to make a maximum in a ranking tournament and the second player after O'Sullivan to make more than one 147 at the Crucible.
 Hendry ended the season ranked 10th, the first time he had been outside the top eight since the 1987–88 season.

-In the 2009–10 season, Hendry reached the quarter-finals of the China Open but lost 4–5 to Mark Allen, despite having led 4–2.
-In the Masters, he lost 4–6 to Murphy in the first round.
-In the 2010 World Championship, he lost 5–13 to Mark Selby in the second round.
-He participated in a challenge match against Ding in Beijing but lost 6–13.